-• Supported by the same strategies listed for MCA improvement along with ACT Academy (designed specifically to help students prepare for ACT exams) and promotion of College Coursework (Concurrent Enrollment) within our schools.
+• Supported by the same strategies listed for MCA improvement along with ACT Academy and promotion of College Coursework (Concurrent Enrollment) within our schools.

 ACT has established the following as college readiness benchmark scores, which indicate a 50% chance of a student achieving a B or higher in a college course.